Hunternif/JGitVersion/README.md

 * Each commit subsequent to the tag adds to the build number.
 (Only for tags on `master`.)
 * If building from a separate branch, its name should be included in the version.

-_Example:_
+> Example:
-> On `master`, the last tag is `v1.0` and there are 3 commits since that tag.
-You are working on a branch `feature` and have made 2 commits to it.
+> On `master`, the last tag is named `v1.0` and 3 commits have been made since that tag.
+You are working on a branch `feature` (branched from the last commit in `master`) and have made 2 commits to it.
 Full version number for your build becomes `test-1.0.5`.
 If you switch back to `master`, full version number will become `1.0.3`.

 This is partially achieved by command `git describe`.
 But as I am usually working on a Java project in Eclipse, I want an Ant build script; from Ant I can call custom java code, but the current version of JGit doesn't support `describe`.
 I also find it comfortable to manage the repository via Eclipse's egit, so I don't need to actually install Git and, on Windows, have it in my `PATH` environment variable, which means that I can't call `<exec executable="git"/>` from the Ant script.

-Having considered all that, I creted this custom Ant task.
+Having considered all that, I created this custom Ant task.

 Using JGitVersion
 =================